 Minor cuts usually heal within a few weeks and do not require significant medical treatment.
 Larger lacerations may require stitches and a visit to the emergency room.

-Chest injuries can occur when the victim is pushed violently against the steering wheel, dashboard, or another part of the interior.
-Seat belts – while they protect against more serious injuries – can cause damage to the chest upon impact.
+Chest — as well as facial injuries — can occur when the victim is pushed violently against the steering wheel, dashboard, or another part of the interior.
+Seat belts — while they protect against more serious injuries – can cause damage to the chest upon impact.
 The consequences of chest injuries typically involve painful bruising or broken ribs.

 - Abdominal pain